More than 20,000 fraud and cyber crimes are committed every day

-Fraud is a misrepresentation of a fact made either to deceive, or recklessly without or by knowledge, or made by mistake and acted upon by another person to that persons detriment.
+Fraud is a misrepresentation of a fact made either to deceive, or recklessly without or by knowledge, or made by mistake and acted upon by another person to that person’s detriment.
 If you are harmed as a result of the misrepresentation, you may have been the victim of fraud.

 What to look for?

 If you have been the victim of a misrepresentation, any document that contradicts that misrepresentation can severely affect your case.
-For example, if salesperson makes promises and those promises are not contained within a sales contract, your claim for fraud may be defeated.
-It’s always important to read any documents associated with a sale and ask to ask questions if you aren’t sure what the document says.
+For example, if the salesperson makes promises and those promises are not contained within a sales contract, your claim for fraud may be defeated.
+It’s always important to read any documents associated with a transaction and ask to ask questions if you aren’t sure what the document says.

 What are my damages?